A supergroup series for knot complements: Surgery

 \subsection{TQFT properties}

-We package the ingredients in the previous sections into the framework of topological quantum field theory (TQFT).
-This provide evidence for the existence of a 3-dimensional non semi-simple TQFT.
-By the axioms of $n$-dimensional TQFTs~\cite{At,Se}, to an $(n-1)$-dimensional manifold, a \textit{finite} dimensional vector space over a (ground) field $\mathbb{F}$ is assigned,
+We package the ingredients in the previous sections into the framework of topological quantum field theories (TQFT).
+This provides evidence for the existence of a 3-dimensional non-semisimple TQFT.
+By the axioms of $n$-dimensional TQFTs~\cite{At,Se}, to an $(n-1)$-dimensional manifold, a vector space~\footnote{The definition does not assume finite dimensionality.
+It is a consequence of the coevaluation map (finiteness principle).} over a field $\mathbb{F}$ is assigned,